|

 seen?
 This

-beautiful anemonefish with a white 'head band' is not as commonly
+beautiful anemonefish with a white 'head band' lives mainly in the Bubble

 with one black-edged white bar just behind the eyes.
 There may be